awsdocs/iam-user-guide/doc_source/reference_policies_examples_aws_my-sec-creds-self-manage-pass-accesskeys-ssh.md

 + The `AllowManageOwnAccessKeys` statement allows the user to create, update, and delete their own access keys\.
 + The `AllowManageOwnSSHPublicKeys` statement allows the user to upload, update, and delete their own SSH public keys for CodeCommit\.

 This policy does not allow users to view or manage their own MFA devices\.
 They also cannot view the **Users** page in the IAM console or use that page to access their own user information\.
 To allow this, add the `iam:ListUsers` action to the `AllowViewAccountInfo` statement\.
 It also does not allow users to change their password on their own user page\.
-To allow this, add the `iam:CreateLoginProfile`, `iam:DeleteLoginProfile`, `iam:GetLoginProfile`, and `iam:UpdateLoginProfile` actions to the `AllowManageOwnPasswords` statement\.
+To allow this, add the `iam:GetLoginProfile` and `iam:UpdateLoginProfile` actions to the `AllowManageOwnPasswords` statement\.

 ```
 {